Sacral architecture: Byzantine architecture

 Byzantine architecture evolved from Roman architecture.
 Eventually, a style emerged incorporating Near East influences and the Greek cross plan for church design.
 In addition, brick replaced stone, classical order was less strictly observed, mosaics replaced carved decoration, and complex domes were erected.

-One of the great breakthroughs in the history of Western architecture occurred when Justinian I's architects invented a complex system providing for a smooth transition from a square plan of the church to a circular dome (or domes) by means of squinches or pendentives.
+One of the great breakthroughs in the history of Western architecture occurred when Justinian I's architects invented a complex system providing a smooth transition from a square plan of the church to a circular dome (or domes) by means of squinches or pendentives.
 The prime example of early Byzantine religious architecture is the Hagia Sophia in Istanbul.